awesomerank/awesomerank.github.io/lists/svaksha/Julia.jl.md

    + {2} https://github.com/JuliaLang/julialang.github.com/issues/194

+## BugReport-PullRequest
+1. Add your link as per the top-level Category page within the topic sub-section(s), in _alphabetical order_, with notes (if any) in the markdown files.
+Before creating a new top-level tag within the various categories, please check wikipedia or other resources first.
+If you are unable to decide, discuss it (via a BR, not a PR ;-)).
+2. Then, type `julia src/scrape.jl` to run the [scraper](https://github.com/svaksha/Julia.jl/blob/master/src/scrape.jl) file and commit the `db.csv` file too.
+3. For broken links or outdated information, submit a bug report (BR), or make the necessary changes and submit a PR.
+Both are welcome.
+Please submit separate PR's for each link or change added.
+4. For Documentation and cookbooks, check if it matches the categories listed, else, list it on the [Resources.md](https://github.com/svaksha/Julia.jl/blob/master/Resources.md) page.
+5. For those unable to use git, create a github account, then fork the `Julia.jl` repo on the user interface.
+Then edit the page by [clicking on the "pencil" icon on the markdown page](https://help.github.com/articles/editing-files-in-your-repository), then click on save and submit a PR.
+Github does this [automatically in 8 steps](https://help.github.com/articles/editing-files-in-another-user-s-repository).

-## Status
+## Package Status
+Please note that this repo lists packages that are outdated and/or worked on older versions of Julia.
+These continue to remain listed as its openly available along with the hope that someone may want to continue with the work as a fork as it aligns with their research or work.
 These [comments](https://github.com/svaksha/Julia.jl/commit/a884fe9e921d57b87d85e970c2f57b8f21025641#commitcomment-15802037) led to a [BR discussing](https://github.com/svaksha/Julia.jl/issues/55) the addition of metadata tags that will enable programmers and package users to easily distinguish the status of various Julia packages that are under various stages of development.
 Currently, METADATA has a tag system but not all package authors use it, making it harder for lay users to know if the package maintenance is active or not.

 Lets experiment with asking package authors and core-commiters to tag their Julia packages on the following criteria :